Vovan999222/ebany_video_bot/README.md

 * **Limits**: The bot processes and sends files up to **50 MB** (Telegram Bot API restriction).
 * **Video**: `yt-dlp` settings are forced to request `bestvideo[ext=mp4][vcodec^=avc]` format to exclude AV1/VP9 codecs, which are not supported by Telegram's in-app player.
 * **Audio**: Processed via `FFmpegExtractAudio` with the MP3 codec.
-* **TikTok Parsing**: Uses `aiohttp` to communicate with the TikWM API for fast, captcha-free data extraction. `Pillow` is used to process raw WebP image chunks and safely convert them to standard JPEGs.
+* **TikTok Parsing**: Media type detection is optimized using the built-in system `curl` without following redirects.
+Image carousels are parsed by instantly extracting native high-quality URLs directly from TikTok's internal React JSON state (`__UNIVERSAL_DATA_FOR_REHYDRATION__`), with a fallback to DOM simulation via `cloakbrowser`.
+Audio is extracted via `yt-dlp`.
-* **Instagram Scraping**: Uses `playwright` in stealth mode to bypass Meta's scraping restrictions.
-Employs a custom "Visual Radar" algorithm to detect and extract high-quality images based on DOM rendering size, ignoring recommendations and avatars.
+* **Instagram Scraping**: Uses `cloakbrowser` to completely bypass Meta's login and scraping restrictions (Anti-Detect).
+Employs a custom "Visual Radar" algorithm to detect and extract high-quality images based on DOM rendering size, while selectively blocking heavy media/fonts to drastically speed up page loads.
+* **Asynchronous Speed**: Photo carousels from both TikTok and Instagram are downloaded concurrently using `asyncio.gather`, ensuring ultra-fast media retrieval. `Pillow` is used in parallel threads to safely process raw WebP chunks into standard JPEGs.
 * **Concurrency & Race Conditions**: Implements random dynamic batch ID generation (`uuid`/`random`) for downloaded files to prevent race conditions when users send multiple links simultaneously.

 ## License